wynonagcc/airspace-hugo/exampleSite/content/english/_index.md

     content: This Company created an e-commerce site with the tools to make our business a success, with innovative ideas we feel that our site has unique elements that make us stand out from the crowd.
+velocity:
+  enable: true
+  bg_image: images/gettyimages-1158242033_4110232.jpg
+  title: PROJECT VELOCITY
+  content: The actual work completed on the velocity chart is based on how much
+    we have done during each iteration including the fixes.

 title: My Grocery Pal